Back to Blog

 If you are a displaced engineer scanning this for where to point your next set of applications, here is the short list we would tell anyone coming through our queue.
 If you are an employer, these are the slots your competitors are trying to fill this week.
 Building a real pipeline for these roles beats posting a req and waiting, which is why the companies paying attention are building talent pipelines before they need to hire instead of spinning up a req every time someone resigns.

 1. Cloud migration architects with multi-cloud experience.
-Azure and AWS are table stakes.
+Azure and AWS are table stakes; VMware-to-alternative hypervisor migration is the fastest-growing subsegment.
 OCI experience is the sneaky-valuable one given how many Oracle shops are mid-migration and need someone who knows both sides.

 2. Cloud security engineers.
 IAM, cloud posture management, and detection work at companies that finally have budget for the hire they have been delaying since 2024.